Akil-18/Smart-Muscle-Monitoring/README.md

 _(III) Buffering Strategy_

-   * Wi-Fi Connected: Buffer data in internal RAM for quick access and periodic flushing to the cloud.
+   * Wi-Fi Connected: Buffer data in internal RAM for quick access and periodic transfer to the cloud.

    * Wi-Fi Lost: Shift to SRAM (23LC512) for buffering data when Wi-Fi connectivity is lost.

-   * Wi-Fi Restored: Flush the buffered data from SRAM to the cloud once Wi-Fi is reconnected, then clear SRAM and resume buffering in internal RAM.
+   * Wi-Fi Restored: Transfer the buffered data from SRAM to the cloud once Wi-Fi is reconnected, then clear SRAM and resume buffering in internal RAM.

 _(IV) Data Transmission_